 2. Give the readers a question

 At least once every two weeks, literally I make them a question to my readers and ask them to respond in the comments section.
 Here are some examples of what I asked: – What type of items they would like to do – I’ll interview some experts.
 Whose would like to read your opinion? – If you could choose one book to take with you to a desert island, what would it be and why?
 You’d be surprised how many comments you receive a post like that.
 And if they respond at once, there is a greater likelihood that continues to respond.
 They just need a little push to write the first comment.

 3. “Thank your” commentators

 Once you start getting feedback, nourish them.
 The easiest way is simply responding to them.
-If John says, “Great article Jane!” be sure to thank you for your support with fast response.
+If John says, “Great article Jane!” be sure to thank for support with fast response.
 There is nothing worse than being ignored and a small thank you is a good way to avoid it.
 It could take time to start to gain traction.
 Do not get frustrated.
 It always takes time to get consistent comments on a blog.
 But before you know it, your audience will grow and that’s when the magic happens.